Transparent Lace, HD Lace, and Swiss Lace — What's the Real Difference

 Your scalp.
 It's usually a shade or two different from your face, and it's the surface the lace actually sits against.
 Tinting to your scalp colour is what makes the front read as your own skin.

-Our lace fronts use sheer transparent lace you tint to your own tone — no buzzwords, just a hairline that blends.
+Our lace fronts use ultra-thin HD lace — clear, sheer, and tinted to your own tone — for a hairline that blends.
+No buzzwords, just the finest lace and a little prep.

 Shop Lace Front Wigs Make the Lace Look Real